Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 6.
 CATTLE TRAILS AND POULTRY IN ZAPATA

-The cattle trails are traditional travel routes which cattle have taken.
+Next section of this audioguide, the cattle trails are traditional travel routes which cattle have taken.
 In Spain, they are a public convenience and have come to reach a total of 125-thousand kilometres in length, about 425 hectares in area—that is to say, one percent of the territory of the country.

 Depending on their size from largest to smallest, they are classified as true ravines, (wider than 40 meters), Crossbeams, Passes, and Branches.
 Rain-keepers and drinking troughs can also be attached to them.
 The cattle route par excellence is the Cañada Real de los Roncaleses—The Royal Gorge of the Roncaleses, which crosses the nature park from north to south, and which in places meets up with our tour of Bardenas.